-3 CLASS HOURS/3 LAB HOURS/4 CREDITS This course is designed to teach the scientific principles behind the biological importance of nutrition to health and well-being.
+This course is designed to teach the scientific principles behind the biological importance of nutrition to health and well-being.
 It will establish a common understanding of nutrition basics and an appreciation of the importance for maintaining proper nutritional balance to maintain a healthy state.
 The course will focus on the study of the principles of food metabolism with an emphasis on the importance of nutrition to maintaining normal cellular physiological function.
 Specific nutrient functions will be discussed and personal diet and nutritional analysis completed.
-The laboratory component consists of food dissection, case studies and nutritional analysis which will foster scientific literacy, an appreciation and application of the scientific process.
+The laboratory component consists of food dissection, case studies and nutritional analysis which will foster scientific literacy, and an appreciation of the scientific process.